vetscience/Tools/README.md

 ## Bioinformatic tools for workflows
 This repository contains integrated tools and workflows to simplify common bioinformatic tasks.
-To ease the integration of these tools into a workflow, Common Workflow Language (CWL) scripts are given.
+To ease the integration of these tools into a workflow, Common Workflow Language (CWL) descriptions are given.

 ## orthoMcl.py
 The script offers a user friendly python wrapper for OrthoMCL pipeline (https://github.com/stajichlab/OrthoMCL).
 The script orthoMcl.py runs either stand-alone or using CWL orthomcl.cwl description found in Cwl directory.
 CWL description pulls pakorhon/orthomcl:1.0.0-beta docker container.
 The script is dependent on MySQL database and currently runs either with MySQL container mysql:5.7.19 when using CWL or server installation of 5.6.29 when executed stand-alone.